Understanding Anxiety Disorders

 People with panic disorder have sudden, repeated bouts of fear—called panic attacks—that last several minutes or more.
 During a panic attack, they may feel that they can’t breathe or that they’re having a heart attack.
 They may fear loss of control or feel a sense of unreality.
 Not everyone who has panic attacks will develop panic disorder.
 But if the attacks recur without warning, creating fear of having another attack at any time, then it’s likely panic disorder.

 Anxiety disorders tend to run in families.
 But researchers aren’t certain why some family members develop these conditions while others don’t.
-No specific have been found to actually cause an anxiety disorder.
+No specific Stretches of DNA, a substance you inherit from your parents, that define characteristics such as eye color and your risk for certain diseases. have been found to actually cause an anxiety disorder.
 “Many different factors—including genes, stress, and the environment—have small effects that add up in complex ways to affect a person’s risk for these disorders,” Pine says.

 “Many kids with anxiety disorders will outgrow their conditions.
 But most anxiety problems we see in adults started during their childhood,” Pine adds.

 “Anxiety disorders are among the most common psychiatric disorders in children, with an estimated 1 in 3 suffering anxiety at some point during childhood or adolescence,” says Dr. Susan Whitfield-Gabrieli, a brain imaging expert at the Massachusetts Institute of Technology.
 “About half of diagnosable mental health disorders start by age 14, so there’s a lot of interest in uncovering the factors that might influence the brain by those early teen years.”